Troubleshooting and potential complications

 - Push the water into the valve to blow up the balloon

-- Remove the syringe.
+- You will now check if the balloon is still in working condition.
+Remove the syringe.
 Check for leaking in the balloon and/or the balloon valve.
 If you see water leaking, you will need a new G-tube to replace the old one.
 Please go to the emergency department or call the clinic.

-- If there's no leaking, put the syringe back on the balloon valve and pull the water back into the syringe.
-Do not remove the syringe.
+- If there's no leaking, put the syringe back on the balloon valve and pull the water back into the syringe to deflate the balloon.
+Remove the syringe from the balloon valve.

-- Place surgilube or K-Y jelly (not Vaseline) on the end of the tube.
+- Place lubricant from the kit or K-Y jelly (not Vaseline) on the end of the tube.

-- Place the blue introducer through the feeding port of the G-tube.
+- Place the blue introducer/stiffener through the feeding port of the G-tube.

 - Slide the balloon end through the gastrostomy stoma to the top of the button.